jaeikjeon9919/Numerical-Optimizations-for-Kernel-SVM/README.md

 # Numerical-Optimizations-for-Kernel-SVM
-This repo contains python implementation of Interior Point Method with the Barrier Method and SMO for kernel SVM.
+This repo contains python implementation of Interior Point Method with the Barrier Method and SMO for kernel SVM as well as rigorous mathematical derivations.